 - WHAT value these followers will bring to your business

 If you gained 10,000 Instagram followers in a week using a “quantity” method, how many of them do you think will be interested in your sushi restaurant in Chicago?
 Gluten-free baking mixes?
 Composting bins?
-Hardly.
-Any.

-There is slim chance that these newly acquired followers will like you enough to like, comment, regram, or tell their friends about your Instagram account.
-And if anyone, like your boss, takes a moment to peruse your account, she’ll soon wonder, “Why is it that this account with 20k followers only gets 5 likes per post?”
+There is a slim chance that these newly acquired followers will like you enough to like, comment, regram, or tell their friends about your Instagram account.
+And if anyone, like your boss, takes a moment to peruse your account, she’ll soon wonder, “Why is it that this account with 20K followers only gets 5 likes per post?”

 With that, your Instagram cred will implode.

-The Smart Way to Get Instagram Followers
+The Smart Way to Get More Instagram Followers

-Let’s dig in on how to get GREAT followers for your Instagram account.
-While these following five methods will undoubtedly take you more time than a method of getting “quantity” followers, they hold the promise of giving your business more qualified followers who will be in it for the long haul.
+Following these five methods will undoubtedly take you more time than a method of getting “quantity” followers.
+But those methods hold the promise of giving your business more qualified followers in it for the long haul.

-When done daily, hashtag monitoring will not only gain inside scoop on market trends and competitive information, but it will also introduce you to people who are likely to want to learn more about you by following you on Instagram.
+When done daily, hashtag monitoring will give you the inside scoop on market trends and competitive information.
+And it will also introduce you to people who are likely to want to learn more about you by following you on Instagram.

 So if you’re that sushi place in Chicago, you may wish to monitor the following hashtags:

-When you find a post of interest, tap on the user bio to see if his description merits a “follow” tap on your part.
+When you find a post of interest, tap on the user bio to see whether his description merits a “follow” tap on your part.
 If indeed he and your business care about the same things, he most likely will follow you back.

 Just be sure to make the comment about the post—not about you.
 (If the user wants to know about you, your bio is just a tap away for him.)
 Your kind words alone about something you have in common might be enough for a user to follow you.

 Repeat this method, whenever applicable.

 Unless you’re in startup mode, you’ll be surprised how many Instagram users are already posting photos of your business, products, or services.
 And users will be happy to let you share their photos with your followers if you ask nicely.

-For them to see your regram, they’ll most likely follow you so that they can see your borrowed photo in their feed.
+For them to see your regram, they’ll most likely follow you, so that they can see your borrowed photo in their feed.
 They might also give you a shoutout to their followers about your love of their original post.

 Partner with another Instagram user in your niche for a contest in which the entrant must follow the both of you.

-4. Post to Instagram on a regular basis.
+4. Post to Instagram regularly

-While there is value in charming other Instagram users through commenting on their posts or offering a contest prize, it’s also important to show the value of your account—and business—by consistently sharing great photos and short videos.
-Be sure to use targeted hashtags (a la #chicagofoodscene) to be found by others who will be interested in what you offer.
+While there is value in charming other Instagram users through commenting on their posts or offering a contest prize, it’s also important to show the value of your account—and business—by consistently sharing great photos and short videos, which can be created easily using a video making tool.

-5. Promote your Instagram presence wherever you can.
+5. Promote your Instagram presence wherever you can

 Start by telling folks on your Website.
 Add a widget that gives visitors a flavor of what your account looks like and gets them to your account with a tap or click.

 Let your email subscribers know about your Instagram account and encourage them to follow you there.

 Got a brick and mortar business?
 Then you have literal real estate to encourage customers to follow your Instagram account.
 This restaurant used outdoor signage to announce its Instagram contest.

 Domino’s uses its packaging to get its customers interested in posting Instagram photos of its pizza using its username @dominos.
-Users will most likely begin to follow Domino’s with the hope that their pizza will be featured to the pizza king’s 73,000+ followers.
+Users will most likely begin to follow Domino’s with the hope that their pizza will be featured to the pizza king’s 852,000+ followers.